benjamingarzon/LH-RSA/process/README.md

                     fp.write('\t'.join([str(val.encode('utf-8')) if not isinstance(val, (int, float,tuple)) else str(val) for val in seq]) + '\n')

-look at timecourses, return to baseline

-organize responses
+look at timecourses, return to baseline remove derivatives from fixation ??? organize responses change invcompactness by separation output within and between values for all subjects and show bars with errors .. extract surface collapse for different sequences

 correct LSS
 run with and without PCA, keep it simple, with and without derivatives fMRI = shorter runs, more trials, random ITI, no locking